Request for Proposal

 Process & Timeline

 The SRF research committee reviews all new proposals.
-You may check the status of your submission by emailing firstname.lastname@example.org after 4 weeks have passed.
 Once the project is granted, a timeline will be established to ensure all projects are completed within 18 months from the start date.
 If you have any questions, please email firstname.lastname@example.org.

 We encourage all academics, graduate students, and subject matter experts to propose their own research ideas.
 All proposals must fit within at least but not limited to one Method of Research and one Focus Area.